gavinandresen/paymentrequest/spec.rst

 If it becomes necessary at some point in the future for merchants to produce PaymentRequest messages that are accepted *only* by new implementations, they can do so by defining a new PaymentDetails message with version=2.
 Old implementations should let the user know that they need to upgrade their software when they get an up-version PaymentDetails message.

-Implementations that need to extend messages in this specification shall use tags starting at 1000, and shall update the wiki page at **TODO** to avoid conflicts with other extensions.
+Implementations that need to extend messages in this specification shall use tags starting at 1000, and shall update the wiki page at https://en.bitcoin.it/wiki/Payment_Request to avoid conflicts with other extensions.

 Use Cases